single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 1.c Add npm scripts

 The last step in our project set up is to include a couple scrips in our package.json to run webpack-dev-server and to create a production build.
-Add the following to your `package.json`:
+Add the following to your *package.json*:

+<p class="filename">package.json</p>

 ```js
 "scripts": {